HillyfieldsBubble/Releases/MSF_Prototype_Dataset/README.md

 # Metaverse Standards Forum Support Data
 This is a subset of the data capture, selected to support prototype development in the Metaverse Standards Forum (MSF) Real/Virtual Integration Working Group.
-The data covers four successful rendezvous between the Ordnance Survey instrumented road vehicle (the "Street Drone" or the "car") and two people ("rider-3" and "rider 4") wearing chest-mounted
+The data covers four successful rendezvous between the Ordnance Survey instrumented road vehicle (the "Streetdrone" or the "car") and two people ("rider-3" and "rider 4") wearing chest-mounted
 GoPro 11 cameras.
-The two people took the role of potential riders.
+These two people took the role of potential riders.

+The rendezvous were observed by the quadcopter and a person holding a smartphone.
+The quadcopter had extensivie navigation ond camera positioning sensor data.

 The four rendezvous were captured on 26 April, 2023.
 Participants were from the Ordnance Survey UK, Away Team Software, and OpenSitePlan.
 The car, the riders, a person with a Nokia 5 smartphone, and a Mavic Pro 2 quadcopter flying about 30 m above the surface made video, imagery, position,